jr1221/chessts.dart/README.md

  - [ ] Finish and test `loadPgn()`
  - [ ] Add a simple user and simple ai game
  - [ ] Wait for Dart 3.0 stable, then format the code
- - [ ] Clean the code of artifacts and other issues
  - [ ] Add benchmarking capabilities
  - [ ] Inline document all public methods
+ - [ ] Reduce type specification verbosity

 ### Versioning
 0.0.x is alpha state, testing only!